Skip to content

 With a meal; consistency matters more than timing, and food may improve tolerability.

-Insulin resistance or mildly elevated fasting glucose
+Adults with mildly elevated fasting glucose

-Postmenopausal women in bone studies
+Postmenopausal women interested in vascular aging